DragonSenses/Curiosity/Authentication/architectural-decision-record.md

 # Developing an App with authentication as the main learning focus

 Going to be building an app that will gradually gain more layers of security as we go.

 Some design decisions will favor neuroplasticity (i.e., learning new things) and ease of building such as using EJS (a templating language with HTML markup with plain JS) over React.

+## Specifications

+- User can Sign-Up, Log-In and Sign-out the website
+- User can log-in and access protected routes to view "*secrets*"
+- Unauthenticated users **cannot** view *secrets*
+- User can Create, Read, Update, Delete *secrets*

 ## Project Structure